Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 From this we can correctly infer that the \textbf{mbC} negation ($\neg$) is indeed very `weak'.
 However, we shall not extend this judgment to the whole logical system.
 On the one hand, we can always recover classical properties in a sentence-wise fashion by employing the consistency operator $\circ$, thus for the case above we have

-On the other hand, the additional expressivity obtained via the recovery operator $\circ$ allows us to define a fully classical negation inside the logic as ${\cmpl}A = A \limp \bot$, where $\bot$ is any formula of the form $B \land \neg B \land \circ B$.
-In this sense, we can say that, in fact, LFIs `extend' or `embed' classical logic.
+On the other hand, the additional expressivity obtained via the recovery operator $\circ$ allows us to define, in systems extending \textbf{mbC}, a fully classical negation inside the logic as ${\cmpl}A = A \limp \bot$, where $\bot$ is any formula of the form $B \land \neg B \land \circ B$.
+In this sense, we can say that, in fact, those LFIs `extend' or `embed' classical logic.
 Of course, an analogous (dual) argument can be made for LFUs too.

-We finish this section by noting that recent work \cite{CCF2021} has provided an algebraic semantics for extensions of the minimal LFI system \textbf{mbC} that satisfy the property of \textit{replacement} (of provable equivalents).
-The minimal system in this new family has been suggestively called \textbf{RmbC}, and its extensions thus called LFIs \textit{with replacement}.
-The semantics provided in that work are based upon so-called \textit{Boolean algebras with LFI operators} (BALFIs).
-The algebraic semantics introduced in the present paper (based on topological Boolean algebras, cf.~\S\ref{sec:investigations}) has, in fact, grown out of an effort to generalize the neighbourhood structures introduced in \cite[\S5]{CCF2021} as representations of BALFIs.
+We finish this section by noting that recent work \cite{CCF2021} has provided an algebraic semantics for extensions of the LFI system \textbf{mbC} that satisfy the property of \textit{replacement} (of provable equivalents).
+The minimal system in this new family has been suggestively called \textbf{RmbC}.
+The semantics provided in that work for \textbf{RmbC} and its extensions are based upon so-called \textit{Boolean algebras with LFI operators} (BALFIs).
+The algebraic semantics introduced in the present paper (based on topological Boolean algebras, cf.~\S\ref{sec:investigations}) has, in fact, grown out of an effort to generalize the neighborhood structures introduced as representations of BALFIs in \cite[\S5]{CCF2021}.

-In the sequel we will always assume that our non-classical logical systems are \textit{self-extensional}, i.e., they satisfy the \textit{replacement} property.
+In the sequel we will always assume that our non-classical logical systems are \textit{self-extensional}, i.e., they satisfy the replacement property.